Combining Rational maps and Kleinian groups via orbit equivalence: Combinatorial characterization of Bowen-Series maps and higher Bowen-Series maps

 \subsection{Higher Bowen-Series as a first return map}

 In this subsection, we shall show that the higher Bowen-Series map arises naturally out of a piecewise M\"obius map defined on a \emph{disjoint} union of two circles in the complex plane.
 The corresponding Kleinian surface groups, as we shall show in Section \ref{mating_boundary_groups_subsec}, arise naturally from pinching a special collection of simple closed curves (see Lemma \ref{inv_lami_pwfm} and Theorem~\ref{first_return_conf_model_thm}) on a punctured sphere, giving rise to a Kleinian surface group with accidental parabolics.
 For the time being, consider the following simple extension of a Bowen-Series map.
 We refer the reader to Figure \ref{fund_dom_punctured_sphere_fig}.
-If we pinch the diameter in the standard representation of a Bowen-Series map $A_{G_d}$ (in Figure \ref{fund_dom_punctured_sphere_fig}, the diameter is $\bbar{p_1,p_6}$), we obtain two circles $ \bS^1_+, \bS^1_-$ attached at a point.
+If we pinch the diameter in the standard representation of a Bowen-Series map $A_{G_d}$ associated with the Fuchsian group $G_d$ uniformizing a sphere with $d+1$ punctures (in Figure \ref{fund_dom_punctured_sphere_fig}, the diameter is $\bbar{p_1,p_6}$), we obtain two circles $ \bS^1_+, \bS^1_-$ attached at a point.
 It will be more convenient to regard $ \bS^1_+, \bS^1_-$ as disjoint circles equipped with an auxiliary quotient map that identifies the south pole of one to the north pole of the other.
 The auxiliary quotient map will not play any role in the discussion in this paragraph.
-The map $A_{G_d}$ induces a new map $A_{G_d}'$ on $\bS^1_+ \sqcup \bS^1_-$.
-The fundamental domain $R$ of $A_{G_d}$ gets pinched to $R_+ \sqcup R_-$, where each $R_\pm$ is an ideal polygon with $d$ sides (recall that $A_{G_d}$ is the Bowen-Series map for a sphere with $d+1$ punctures).
-Further, if $g_1', \cdots, g_{d}'$ are the pieces of $A_{G_d}'$ restricted to $\bS^1_+$, then $(g_1')^{-1}, \cdots, (g_{d}')^{-1}$ are the pieces of $A_{G_d}'$ restricted to $\bS^1_-$.
-Further, $A_{G_d}'$ maps $\partial R_+$ to $\partial R_-$ and vice versa.
-As we shall see below (Proposition \ref{hbs_return_map_prop} and Corollary \ref{hbs_first_return_cor}), the first return map of $A_{G_d}'$ to $\bS^1_+$ (or $\bS^1_-$) in this setup gives a higher Bowen-Series map.
+The map $A_{G_d}$ induces a new map $\widetilde{A}_{G_d}$ on $\bS^1_+ \sqcup \bS^1_-$.
+The fundamental domain $R$ of $A_{G_d}$ gets pinched to $R_+ \sqcup R_-$, where each $R_\pm$ is an ideal polygon with $d$ sides .
+Further, if $\tilde{g}_1, \cdots, \tilde{g}_{d}$ are the pieces of $\widetilde{A}_{G_d}$ restricted to $\bS^1_+$, then $(\tilde{g}_1)^{-1}, \cdots, (\tilde{g}_{d})^{-1}$ are the pieces of $\widetilde{A}_{G_d}$ restricted to $\bS^1_-$.
+Further, $\widetilde{A}_{G_d}$ maps $\partial R_+$ to $\partial R_-$ and vice versa.
+As we shall see below (Proposition \ref{hbs_return_map_prop} and Corollary \ref{hbs_first_return_cor}), the first return map of $\widetilde{A}_{G_d}$ to $\bS^1_+$ (or $\bS^1_-$) in this setup gives a higher Bowen-Series map.